kodecocodes/objective-c-style-guide/useful_scripts/app_images_maker/README.md

 # iOS Application Images Maker

-This script can be useful if your project customer gives you only Retina images with incorrect filenames.
-Script generates standard images from you images set and automatically appends '@2x' file postfix to original images.
+This script can be useful if your customer provides you only Retina images with incorrect filenames.
+Script generates standard images from Retina image set and automatically appends '@2x' file postfix to original images.

 ## Description and example

-For example, let you have a folder contains Retina graphics for your project.
+For example, you have a folder contains Retina graphics for your project.
 Execute:
 ```
 $ ./app_images_maker.py ~/projects/images
 ```
-As result you will get images with standard size which place in 'result' folder with the same path as original images.
-Also all original images will be duplicated to the same 'result' folder with appended '@2x' postfix.
+As result you will get images with standard size which will be placed in 'result' folder with the same path as original images.
+Also all original images will be copied to the same 'result' folder with '@2x' postfix.
 If script will try to process an image with odd width or height then image will be placed in 'conflict' folder and also script will be append '@2x' postfix to file name.

 ## Using